Aditya12Aiyer/water-saver/README.md

-Water Use Saver
+Water Use Saver.
-All the current files are backend Springboot Java code There is currently no frontend that we have added to GitHub, due to some issues
+All the current files are backend Springboot Java code.
+There is currently no frontend that we have added to GitHub, due to some issues.